Wilhelm2/ErrorDetectors/README.md

 It is organized into modules that are combined in order to form a network.

 OMNeT++ uses the following specific files:
 1. **Initialization file:** Contains the simulation parameters.
-Uses the extension *.ini*.
+Has the extension *.ini*.
 2. **Network files:** Define modules as well as the simulation network which is composed of modules.
-Uses the extension *.ned*.
+Have the extension *.ned*.
 3. **Message files:** Define the messages used by nodes.
-Uses the extension *.msg*.
+Have the extension *.msg*.

 See [here](https://doc.omnetpp.org/omnetpp5/InstallGuide.pdf) how to install the version 5.6.1 of OMNeT++.

 # User guide

+This section firt explains how to install the required ressources to execute the project.
+Then it shows how to import the project in the OMNeT++ built-in IDE based on Eclipse.
+Finally, it describes how to execute the simulation on the terminal.

 ## OMNeT++ installation
 , the simulator on which the project is built